 - All online students pay in-state tuition rates.

-- Notable alumni include George Washington Carver, Carrie Chapman Catt, and John Vincent Atanasoff.
+- Iowa State University notable alumni include George Washington Carver, Carrie Chapman Catt, and John Vincent Atanasoff.

 - One of the first land-grant universities.

-Iowa State University's Accreditation, Tuition, and Admissions Info
+Iowa State University Tuition, Accreditation, and Admissions Info

 Accreditation and Approvals